-12. Planktonology IMP21308 2 SKS
+8. Planktonology IMP21308 2 SKS

-This course covers ecology, physical and chemical factors of the aquatic environment related to plankton productivity (phytoplankton and zooplankton), structure, and its role as water productivity.
-This course also discusses terminology, classification, distribution, adaptation, and growth of phytoplankton, zooplankton, feed-predator relationship, succession plankton, periphyton, protozoa, and bacteria as well as quantitative biological approaches, indicators, and analytical methods.
+Studies the ecology, physical and chemical factors of waters related to the productivity of plankton (phytoplankton and zooplankton), the structure and role of plankton, as well as their role as aquatic productivity, terminology, classification, distribution, adaptation and growth of phytoplankton and zooplankton, feed-predator relationships and succession of plankton, periphytons, protozoans, and bacteria as well as quantitative biological approaches, indicators and methods of analysis

-13. Diving IKK00306 2 SKS
+9. Diving IKK00306 2 SKS

-This course covers the basic knowledge and practice of skin and scuba diving, underwater environment, dangerous marine animals, adaptation technique to underwater breathing, medical aspects of diving, decompression sickness, and diving tables.
+Learn basic knowledge and practice of skin and Scuba diving equipment, diving environment, dangerous marine animals, adjustment to the underwater world, diving physics, medical aspects of diving, decompression diseases, diving tables

-14. Marine Instrumentation IOC21346 2 SKS
+10. Marine Instrumentation IOC21346 2 SKS